d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 * Sequence models require specialized statistical tools for estimation.
 Two popular choices are autoregressive models and latent-variable autoregressive models.
 * As we predict further in time, the errors accumulate and the quality of the estimates degrades, often dramatically.
 * There's quite a difference in difficulty between filling in the blanks in a sequence (smoothing) and forecasting.
 Consequently, if you have a time series, always respect the temporal order of the data when training, i.e., never train on future data.
-* For causal models (e.g. time going forward), estimating the forward direction is typically a lot easier than the reverse direction, i.e., we can get by with simpler networks.
+* For causal models (e.g., time going forward), estimating the forward direction is typically a lot easier than the reverse direction, i.e., we can get by with simpler networks.

 ## Exercises